Google Cloud Load Balancers

 A target proxy:

-gcloud compute target-https-proxies create my-gloo-edge-https-target-proxy \
+gcloud compute target-https-proxies create my-gloo-gateway-https-target-proxy \

---url-map=my-gloo-edge-https-url-map \
+--url-map=my-gloo-gateway-https-url-map \

---ssl-certificates=my-gloo-edge-https-certificate \
+--ssl-certificates=my-gloo-gateway-https-certificate \

 --global